Probst1nator/Studium/README.md

 3. Make your changes
 4. Submit a pull request

-## Common Issues for KI-Materialtechnologie Students
+## For KI-Materialtechnologie Students

-### Course-Specific Notes

-- **Charakterisierung und Prüfung von Werkstoffen**: Usually has many PDF files
-- **Einführung in Simulationsverfahren**: Contains Jupyter notebooks (.ipynb) and Python files
-- **Labworks**: Contains protocol templates and experiment descriptions

-### Semester Updates
+### New Semester Setup

 At the start of each semester:
-1. Log into StudOn and enroll in your courses
+1. Log into StudOn in Firefox and enroll in your new courses
-2. Run `python studon_scraper.py --update-all --force` to fetch everything
+2. Download each new course once: `python studon_scraper.py "<course-url>"`
-3. The daily sync will handle updates from then on
+3. From then on, the daily sync will automatically check all courses for new files

+**Note:** The scraper NEVER deletes old files.
+It only downloads new files that don't exist yet.
+Your old course materials from previous semesters stay untouched.

 ## License